ErickCassio/personal-website/README.md

 - **Contact Form**: integrated with `mailto:` to open the user's email client upon clicking "send."
 - **Social Media Links**: GitHub and LinkedIn.

-## 📸 Screenshots

-> Add images or GIFs of the main sections of the site to give a visual overview of the project.

 ## 📁 Project Structure

 Below is a brief description of the project's directory structure: